Onyx-Protocol/Onyx/docs/protocol/papers/blockchain-programs.md

 ### Stack machine basics

-Lets take a look at a simple program:
+Let’s take a look at a simple program:

     1 2 ADD 3 EQUAL

-This program encodes a predicate `1 + 2 == 3`.
+This program encodes the predicate `1 + 2 == 3`.

-First two instructions are `PUSHDATA` instructions that push their associated values (encoded within the program) on the data stack.
+The first two instructions are `PUSHDATA` instructions that push their associated values (encoded within the program) on the data stack.

-Next, instruction `ADD` removes top two values `1, 2`, interprets them as integers, adds them together and pushes the result (`3`) on the stack.
+Next, the `ADD` instruction removes the top two values (`1` and `2`), interprets them as integers, adds them together, and pushes the result (`3`) on the stack.

-Following instruction is another `PUSHDATA`, that pushes value `3`.
+The next instruction is another `PUSHDATA`.
+This one pushes the number `3`.

-Finally, instruction `EQUAL` removes top two values, compares them byte-by-byte and pushes a boolean value `true`.
+Finally, `EQUAL` removes the top two values (the two copies of the number `3`), compares them byte-by-byte, finds them equal, and so pushes the boolean value `true`.

 ### Run limit

 The CVM’s instruction set is Turing complete.
 To prevent unbounded use of computational resources, the protocol allows networks to set a *run limit* that a program is not allowed to exceed.
 Each instruction consumes some of the limit as it runs, according to its *run cost*.
-Processing-intensive instructions, such as signature checks, are more expensive.
+Simple instructions have a low cost, while processing-intensive instructions, such as signature checks, are more expensive.

 [sidenote]